label_to_str - convert labels to human readable strings

 Long names are preferred.

-The label_to_str() function fails if:
+The label_to_str() function will fail if:

 The system does not support label translations.

 The physical limits of the system are exceeded by size bytes of memory which cannot be allocated.